abiradar-enine/python-jobs/README.md

 19. Redirect the page to google.com after the form is submitted.
 20. Add an updated_at field to the maker model which has the latest time that the instance was created or updated.
 21. Using the django shell perform basic crud operations on any one of the models.
+Place the screenshots in the test_data folder (Create one if not present in the project)
 22. Implement basic authentication in the app and make sure only authenticated users access the HomePage of the project.
 23. Add a Car and Maker Object to the respective models from the django admin panel.